dart-lang/site-www/src/tools/pub/verified-publishers.md

 ---

 The pub.dev verified publisher badge <img src="/assets/img/verified-publisher.svg" width="20" height="20" alt="pub.dev verified publisher logo">
-lets you know that a package
+lets you know that the pub.dev site verified the identity of the publisher of a package.
-was published by a publisher whose identity has been verified.
 For example, [dart.dev]({{site.pub}}/publishers/dart.dev/)
 is the verified publisher for packages that are supported by Google's Dart team.